optuna/optuna-dashboard/docs/tutorials/hitl.rst

             ],
         )

-        # Start Preferential Optimization
+        # 4. Start Preferential Optimization
-        n_batch = 8
+        n_batch = 4
         while True:
             running_trials = study.get_trials(deepcopy=False, states=(TrialState.RUNNING,))
             if len(running_trials) >= n_batch:
-                time.sleep(1)
                 continue
-            suggest_and_generate_image(study)
+            suggest_and_generate_image(study, artifact_backend)

 The function start_preferential_optimization defines our loop for HITL optimization to generate an image resembling a sunset color.

-* First, at Line.
-4, a Study of Optuna is created using TPESampler.
+* First, at #1, a Study of Optuna is created using TPESampler.
 Setting load_if_exists=True allows a Study to exist and be reused and the experiment to be resumed if it has already been created.
-The reason for setting constant_liar=True in TPESampler is to prevent similar hyperparameters from being sampled even if the trial is executed several times simultaneously (in this example, eight times).
+The reason for setting constant_liar=True in TPESampler is to prevent similar hyperparameters from being sampled even if the trial is executed several times simultaneously (in this example, four times).
-* At Line.
-11, the name of the objective that the ChoiceWidget targets is set using the set_objective_names function.
+* At #2, the name of the objective that the ChoiceWidget targets is set using the set_objective_names function.
 In this case, the name "Looks like sunset color?" is set.
-* At Line.
-15-19, the ChoiceWidget is registered using the register_objective_form_widgets function.
+* At #3, the ChoiceWidget is registered using the register_objective_form_widgets function.
 This widget is used to ask users for evaluation to find the optimal hyperparameters.
 In this case, there are three options: "Good 👍", "So-so👌", and "Bad 👎", each with an evaluation value of -1, 0, and 1, respectively.
 Note that Optuna minimizes objective values by default, so -1 is Good.
 Other widgets for evaluation are also available, so please refer to the API Reference for details.
-* At Line.
-25-30, the suggest_and_generate_image function is used to generate an RGB image.
-Here, the number of currently running (TrialState.RUNNING) trials is periodically checked to ensure that eight trials are running simultaneously.
+* At #4, the suggest_and_generate_image function is used to generate an RGB image.
+Here, the number of currently running (TrialState.RUNNING) trials is periodically checked to ensure that four trials are running simultaneously.
 The reason why trials are executed in batches like this is that it generally may take a long time to obtain results from trial execution.
 By performing batch parallel processing, time waiting for the next results can be reduced.
 In this case, because generating the images is instant, it’s not necessary, but demonstrates practices.

 .. code-block:: python
     :linenos:

     def main() -> NoReturn:
+        tmp_path = os.path.join(os.path.dirname(__file__), "tmp")

+        # 1. Create RDBStorage
+        url = "sqlite:///db.sqlite3"
+        storage = optuna.storages.RDBStorage(url=url)

+        # 2. Create Artifact Storage
+        artifact_path = os.path.join(os.path.dirname(__file__), "artifact")
+        artifact_backend = FileSystemBackend(base_path=artifact_path)

         if not os.path.exists(artifact_path):
             os.mkdir(artifact_path)